CopernicaMarketingSoftware/Documentation/Yothalot/local-installation.md

 ```
 for Debian based systems.

-** Note: At this point in time, we do not have finished our download
-section, but if you're interested, drop us an email at [info@copernica.com](mailto:info@copernica.com). **

 These commands will install Yothalot.
 However, there is one library on which
 Yothalot depend that you should install yourself.
 The library on which Yothalot
 depends is the JSON-C library, its installation is discussed below.